Britain

 In mid-1916 the D-type depth-charge had been developed, but there were reliability problems with the firing pistols.
 Production of these much needed weapons was hampered by technical difficulties, resulting in strict rationing of their use by 1917.
 Usually, escorts carried no more than 35 DC, which, given the unreliable detection methods of the time, was considered to be quite inadequate.
 The Allies sank about 30 German submarines with DC in World War I; two in 1916, six in 1917 and twenty-two in 1918.

 In 1939 the only British ASW weapon for surface ships was still the depth charge and there was no satisfactory aircraft borne weapon.
-The depth charge remained the main British ASW weapon until the middle of 1944 when Hedgehog and Squid started sinking more U-Boats.
+The depth charge remained the main British ASW weapon until the middle of 1944 when Hedgehog and Squid started sinking more U-boats.

 Other Information